usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-error-pages-static-files/step2/info.md

 ### Setup USP Core WAAP instance

-You will now setup a **USP Core WAAP instance** and access the petstore API via Core WAAP instead and test if you still can post invalid API calls to the backend application.
-The setup used will be slightly different in terms of traffic as it will be handled by USP Core WAAP which (acting as a reverse-proxy / WAF) will query the petstore API itself:
+You will now setup a **USP Core WAAP instance** and access the sample company website via Core WAAP instead.
+The setup used will be slightly different in terms of traffic as it will be handled by USP Core WAAP which (acting as a reverse-proxy / WAF) will query the website backend applicatoin itself:

 ![USP Core WAAP setup](./kubernetes_core_waap.png)